Community Edition | Enterprise Edition

 Customizing

-The services invoked by swirl.py are defined in: swirl/services.py
+The services invoked by swirl.py are defined in swirl/services.py.
+Modify this list to start celery-beats automatically.

 Changing the Galaxy Logos and Branding